nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/accelerator.md

     ```

 The installation of Sync Gateway with Accelerator is now complete.
 Couchbase Lite clients can continue replicating to the same endpoint as if nothing changed.

+### Production Considerations

+The 1.4.x release of Sync Gateway Accelerator does not have automated support for the /_resync operation.

+Use the following manual process to run a /_resync operation on a single DB on a cluster running with Sync Gateway Accelerator.

+1. Use the db/_offline operation on all Sync Gateway nodes in the cluster to block incoming API requests.
+2. Stop all Sync Gateway Accelerator nodes in the cluster.
+3. Flush the db's index-bucket in the backing Couchbase Server cluster.
+4. Start all the Sync Gateway Accelerator nodes in the cluster.
+5. Use the db/_online operation on all Sync Gateway nodes in the cluster to accept incoming API requests.